Jennifer Junghans environmental journalist

 Hello and welcome!

-My own creative projects center on workbooks that promote well-being and compassion for people, animals and the planet.
-If you’re part of an organization that offers environmental programming for youth, let’s talk!
+After two decades of working as an environmental journalist, writer and editor, I’ve shifted the majority of my focus toward creative writing projects, including workbooks that promote well-being and compassion for people, animals and the planet.
+If you’re part of an organization that offers environmental programming for youth and are looking to produce materials, let’s talk!

 My love of workbooks and my desire to create them is inspired by the first one my dad bought me from the Exploratorium in San Francisco when I was young.
 It was all about math, but not in the way we learn it in the classroom.
 Rather, it was applied math in the real world.
 I have this memory of an activity that required I add up all the feet of people standing near one another.
 I don’t remember what I was supposed to do with that information, but I do remember there was something I would discover about the world and it absolutely thrilled me.
 I felt like someone was speaking to my brain, my endless curiosity that is like a hamster on a wheel every waking moment of my life.
 Someone was speaking to me.
 And I was hooked!